aymencito/Identifying-High-Risk-Buildings-using-Topic-Modelling-and-Spatial-Analytics/README.md

 # Utility Analytics: Natural Language Processing and Spatial Dashboard

 The objective of this project is to identify high risk buildings in New York City.
-A building is determined "high" risk if there is a a higher probability of harm to New York City residents due to poor workmanship or illegal activity.
+A building is determined "high" risk if there is a a higher probability of harm to New York City residents,  due to poor workmanship or illegal activity.
+Structural topic modelling package in R was used for natural language processing analysis and geocoding,  python was used to clean and code the data, Tableau was used to visualize data.

 The project had two steps:
-1. Anlaysis of text data using topic modelling and identifying key works that indicate high risk
+1. Anlaysis of text data using topic modelling and identifying key works that indicate high risk.
 2. Creating a spatial dashboard using Tableau.

 #Topic Modelling Results